Introduction

 Risk Management Systems

-Detailed risk management frameworks are required to show that an AFS licensee has sufficient strategies to identify, assess, and mitigate potential threats in its financial services business.
-Applicants must document:
+Detailed risk management frameworks, often developed with guidance from experienced AFSL lawyers, are required to show that an AFS licensee has sufficient strategies to identify, assess, and mitigate potential threats in its financial services business.
+In the application, applicants must be able to describe their systems for managing:

 - All relevant operational risks